Things Remembered, Inc. v. Petrarca: Concurring Opinions

 Justice Anthony Kennedy wrote a short concurring opinion, joined by Justice Ruth Bader Ginsburg, observing that the precise limits of the rule created in Thermtron were not before the Court in this case.

 Justice Ginsburg wrote a separate concurring opinion, joined by Justice John Paul Stevens, suggesting that the phrase "on any equitable ground" should be read to mean simply any ground for remand that the Bankruptcy Court or District Court believed was fair.
 She concluded that both 28 U.S.C. §§ 1447(d) and 1452(b) barred the Court of Appeals from reviewing the District Court's remand order.

 Advocates

-Steven David Cundra argued the cause for the petitioner, Things Remembered, Inc. John C. Weisensell argued the cause for the respondent, Anthony Petrarca.
+Steven David Cundra argued the cause for the petitioner, Things Remembered, Inc. With him on the briefs were Patricia L. Taylor, Dean D. Gamin, and Mark A. Gamin.
+John C. Weisensell argued the cause for the respondent, Anthony Petrarca.